-She broke into the music industry in 2014 after working in theatre and TV, and her first public performance as a classical music artist has been in a duet with Britain’s Got Talent superstar, Paul Potts.
+She broke into the music industry in 2014 after working in theatrical and TV productions, and her first public performance as a classical music artist has been in a duet with Britain’s Got Talent superstar, Paul Potts.

 One of the best singles from that album is a magnificently spectacular orchestral version of David Bowie‘s Life on Mars?: you must go and check on YouTube how the White Duke’s lyrics perfectly match with Joanna’s powerful and beautiful voice; the outcome is a breath-taking performance.

 The talented musician also put out a song to mark Queen Elizabeth II and the Duke of Edinburgh’s 70th wedding anniversary in 2017; the track immediately became number one in the iTunes Classical Singles Chart – and her second album, The Rhythm of Life, which was released in 2019, also reached number one in the classical charts.

 Joanna Forest is in today for a Q&A session about her life, work and what it’s like to sing Nessun Dorma when you don’t speak Italian!